 Being Busy Does Not Mean Productivity

 We may feel we are busy just for the sake of being busy.
-Being busy makes us feel like we are accomplishing something, but we may not be accomplishing anything in reality.
+Being busy makes us feel like we are accomplishing something, but we may not accomplish anything.

 When a team leader is engaged in a kind of busyness or looks busy for the sake of it, then the other team members usually follow suit.
 They may feel they need to find things to do and look busy.

 But many of these activities may be a complete and total waste of time.
-People are looking to be and keep busy just for being busy, not because it is the most productive.
+People are looking to be and keep busy just to be busy, not because it is the most productive.

 Activity or being busy for the sake of being busy does not generate many positive results.
 It can be detrimental to the overall productivity of a company or organization.

-Getting ”Things Done” Does Not Builld An Organization
+Getting ”Things Done” Does Not Build An Organization

 Sometimes in our busy lives, we are so busy trying to “get things done.”
 We have this lengthy checklist of things we need to get done, and when they are finally completed, we feel we have accomplished something.

 But just getting things done in life does not mean that you are doing the activities that can help build your organization or company.
-Just checking things off a list with no real impact or meaning does not help a company or organization grow.
+Just checking things off a list without real impact or meaning does not help a company or organization grow.

 Busyness Can Strifle Creativity

-If you are a leader and your team is constantly checking off a long to-do list, there will be no time or energy to think about creativity or other things that can help the company grow and become great.
+If you are a leader and your team constantly checks off a long to-do list, there will be no time or energy to think about creativity or other things that can help the company grow and become great.

 When we are so busy and filled with activities that do not matter or make a difference, it will slow our ability to react to those things we need to respond to.
 Being in a chronic state of busyness can result in a reactionary state.